andresacg30/acme-employees/README.md

 # acme-employees
 This program will get information of ACME's employees worked schedules and output a table containing how many times a pair of employees have coincided in office.
+I used Python for this exercise.

 # Modules used in this program
   - sys: to get the name of the file cointaining the schedules from the commmand line.